The linearization problem of a binary quadratic problem and its applications: The LBB and related bounds

-The linearization-based bound $v_{LBB^{*}}$ can be viewed as a strengthened first level RLT bound $v_{RLT_{1}}$ as follows.
-Let $Q_{1},\ldots,Q_{k}$ be linearizable matrices with linearization vectors $c_{1},\ldots,c_{k}$, respectively.
+Let $Q_{1},\ldots,Q_{k}$ be linearizable matrices for a given BQP with linearization vectors $c_{1},\ldots,c_{k}$, respectively.
 In general, those matrices are not of the form given in Lemma \ref{poly_gen1}.
-Combining linearizable matrices $Q_{1},\ldots,Q_{k}$ together with the symmetrized linearizable matrix from Lemma \ref{poly_gen1}, we obtain the following linear relaxation:
+Combining linearizable matrices $Q_{1},\ldots,Q_{k}$ together with the symmetrized linearizable matrix from Lemma \ref{poly_gen1}, we obtain the following linear programming relaxation:

 whose dual is given by